 - Finely grated zest and juice of 1 large lemon

 - 7 to 9 plums (any variety), halved and pitted but not peeled

-- 1/4 cup (1 ounce) sliced almonds
+- 1/4 cup sliced almonds

-- 2 tablespoons unsalted butter, at room temperature
+- 2 tablespoons (1 oz) unsalted butter, at room temperature

-- 1. Preheat the oven to 375°F (190°C).
+- Preheat the oven to 375°F (190°C).
 Lightly oil an 8- or 9-inch springform pan.
-Dust the pan with flour and tap out the excess.
+Dust the pan with flour and tap out any excess.

-- 3. Pour the batter into the prepared pan.
-Arrange the plum halves, cut side up, on top of the batter.
-In a bowl, combine the almonds, the 2 tablespoons sugar, and the butter and mix well.
+- Scrape the batter into the prepared pan.
+Arrange the plum halves, cut side up, atop the batter.
+In a bowl, combine the almonds, the remaining 2 tablespoons sugar, and the butter and mix well.
 Dot the almond topping over the cake.

-- 4. Bake the cake until the topping is golden brown and a tester inserted in the center of the cake comes out clean, about 45 minutes.
+- Bake the cake until the surface is golden brown and a tester inserted in the center of the cake comes out clean, about 45 minutes.
 (If using an 8-inch pan, you may need to bake it longer, being careful to cover the outer edges of the cake with a strip of foil if they begin to brown.)

 I couldn’t find Italian plums so I just used the wonderful black plums from the farmers’ market.
 The fruit made the cook time a little challenging, as it kept the batter around the sliced plums very moist.
 I cooked the cake for 5 minutes longer than suggested.

-The cake was very good with its nice, delicate crumb topping and very appealing, almost buttery taste, although there was no butter used in the batter.
+The plum almond cake was very good with its nice, delicate crumb topping and very appealing, almost buttery taste, although there was no butter used in the batter.
 I used fairly ripe, but not overly ripe, plums.
 They were rather tart so the next time I make this cake I will let them get a bit more ripe or I will try to find Italian plums.